mbland/rules_scala/README.md

 )
 ```

-### Bzlmod configuration (coming soon!)
+### Bzlmod configuration

-The upcoming Bzlmod implementation will funnel through the `scala_toolchains()`
+The Bzlmod implementation funnels through the `scala_toolchains()` macro as
-macro as well, ensuring maximum compatibility with `WORKSPACE` configurations.
+well, ensuring maximum compatibility with `WORKSPACE` configurations.
+The
-The equivalent Bzlmod configuration for the `scala_toolchains()` configuration
-above would be:
+equivalent Bzlmod snippet for the `scala_toolchains()` snippet above would be:

 ```py
 bazel_dep(name = "rules_scala", version = "7.0.0")